Are you a woman losing hair? Yes, women lose hair and we don’t even know it. We do not lose hair like men do. But answer these truthfully:

 Hair loss can be frustrating for women.
 But consult your doctor before you start to worry; thinning hair is often reversible, Dr. Simpson says.

-“Give your doctor a full hair history — when the thinning began, where and how extensive the thinning is, and any relevant symptoms,” she says.
+“If you are a woman losing hair, give your doctor a full hair history — when the thinning began, where and how extensive the thinning is, and any relevant symptoms,” she says.

 “It’s the best way to determine if hair loss is from shedding or breakage, which helps determine treatment.”